 We are nearly at that time again when we sow some tiny seeds in compost and see them magically transform into large tomato plants bearing 15-20 kg of fruit each.
 The whole thing is incredible really.
 Whether you are sowing a humble radish or climbing vines of purple peas it is a privilege to be the instigator and caretaker of this fascinating process.

-This week I thought we’d cover some tips on propagating vegetable seedlings including making a good potting mix and using a heated propagator to get things going before the weather warms.
-What follows is the quick 1-2-3 we also have plenty more articles on our blog which you access by clicking the link.
+This week I thought we'd cover some tips on propagating vegetable seedlings including making a good potting mix and using a heated propagator to get things going before the weather warms.
+What follows is the quick 1-2-3 we also have plenty more articles on which you access by clicking the link.

 Why start seedlings off early?

 There is a bit of work to do in starting seeds off when outside temperatures are too cold for seeds to germinate so why do we do it?
 There are 3 main reasons.

 - If you are growing warm climate crops like tomatoes that are originally from countries with long, hot summers you will need to get them growing early so our relatively short season is enough for their fruit to ripen.